theonesean/aight/README.md

 * The Trello get should be abstracted.
 * Control flow should be more customizable.
 * Additional integrations with common task software.
-* Customization of app opening protocol.
+* Maintain a list of common task apps and their open commands.